angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 For example, in a tax preparation app, the preparer could be working on several tax returns, switching from one to the other throughout the day.

-This guide demonstrates that scenario with an example in the Tour of Heroes theme.
+The sample app demonstrates that scenario with an example in the Tour of Heroes theme.
-Imagine an outer `HeroListComponent` that displays a list of super heroes.
+Imagine an outer `HeroListComponent` that displays a list of heroes.

 To open a hero's tax return, the preparer clicks on a hero name, which opens a component for editing that return.
 Each selected hero tax return opens in its own component and multiple returns can be open at the same time.